robinkarlberg/transfer.zip-blog/_posts/2024-07-27-how-to-easily-upload-zip-file-online.md

 - Not open source
 - Few but large advertisements

-Uploading files with WeTransfer is easy, their landing page is straight-forward and clean.
+Uploading files with WeTransfer is easy, their landing page is straight-forward and clean, but contains a large full-screen ads if you are not using an ad-blocker.

 ![Screenshot of WeTransfer landing page](/assets/img/wetransfer.png)